Upgrade to remove ads

 🗑

-show When the child also experiences economic hardships, substandard housing, malnutrition, and adequate clothing
+When can the effects of prenatal exposure to secondhand smoke be worse?
+When the child also experiences economic hardships, substandard housing, malnutrition, and adequate clothing

 🗑

-Is caffeine considered a teratogenic? show
+Is caffeine considered a teratogenic?
+No

 🗑